yicheng-2019/ME-RAC/README.md

 * **Yicheng Qiu** - *Initial work* - [github](https://github.com/yicheng-2019)

 ## License
-This project is licensed under the MIT License, please click [LICENSE](LICENSE) for more details.
+This project is licensed under the Apache 2.0 License, please click [LICENSE](LICENSE) for more details.